 Though Norway is obviously the more famous country as far as black metal goes, Finland deserve serious kudos for giving birth to Beherit in the late ‘80s/early ‘90s.
 Explicitly Satanic and utterly primal, their ritualistic assault earned a legion of followers and influenced many later groups.
 The band still remain popular despite their sporadic and unpredictable activities.

 Children Of Bodom

 Melodic death metal meets virtuoso guitars: Children Of Bodom took the spirit of eighties heavy metal and thrash, and married it to a contemporary death metal framework, helping to make solos cool again in the process.
-Balancing shredding skills with a taste for hell raising, Bodom are one of Finland’s most popular bands and have become international stars, with central protagonist Alexi Laiho becoming something of a household name in metal circles.
+Balancing shredding skills with a taste for hell raising, Bodom became one of Finland’s most popular bands before mainman Alexei Laiho disbanded them in 2019 and started a new band, Bodom After Midnight.